 So, for example, what does God say about marriage - specifically homosexuality?
 Leviticus 20:13a states, “If a man lies with a male as with a woman, both of them have committed an abomination.”
 I Corinthians 6:9-10 says,

 “Or do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”Since God calls homosexuality an abomination, and says that those who participate in these activities will not inherit the kingdom of heaven, shouldn’t we as citizens vote for an amendment that will uphold God’s moral absolutes?

 Well that settled it for me, at least until I saw another post that went something like this: If we vote for laws that impose Biblical standards on those who do not adhere to the Bible, then we are forcing our morals on those who do not hold to these standards.
 We should, on the other hand, be tolerant allowing people to live according to what they believe.
 This made me think. . .
 The most civilized governments throughout the ages have promoted religious tolerance.
 The governing authorities who forced their beliefs on other countries, and even on their own citizens perpetrated the most horrible atrocities in the name of religious purity (the Crusades, and Bloody Mary are two the come to mind).
 This argument sounded very plausible and even vitally important.